UMTAS

 UMTAS or Mizrak-U (Uzun Menzilli Tanksavar Sistemi) is a modern long range air-to-surface anti-tank guided missile developed by Turkish armor and missile manufacturer Roketsan.

 Background

 The UMTAS program was begun in late 2003 by Turkey's Undersecretariat for Defence Industries (SSM), specifically to provide TAI/AgustaWestland T129 ATAK combat helicopters with an indigenous guided missile.

 The UMTAS has been designed to engage tanks and heavily armoured vehicles.
 It can be integrated in various platforms, including helicopters, UAVs, land vehicles, stationary platforms, light assault aircraft, ships.

 Description

 The UMTAS missile has fire and forget and fire and update infrared guidance with a tandem anti-tank warfare warhead.
-The laser guided version is marketed as the L-UMTAS. İsmail Demir, the Head of Defence Industry of Turkiye stated that it can engage targets at 16 kilometers.
+The laser guided version is marketed as the L-UMTAS.